How (and Why) ProPublica Got Into the Elections Game

 Lena Groeger is an investigative journalist and developer at ProPublica, where she makes interactive graphics and other data-driven projects.
 She also teaches design and data visualization at The New School and CUNY.
 Before joining ProPublica in 2011, Groeger covered health and science at Scientific American and Wired magazine.
 She is particularly excited about the intersection of cognitive science and design, as well as creating graphics and news apps in the public interest.

 Scott directs a team of journalist/programmers building large interactive software projects that tell journalistic stories, and that make complex national statistics relevant to readers and their communities.
-Scott is also co-founder of DocumentCloud, a service that helps news organizations search, manage, and present their source documents.
+Scott is also co-founder of DocumentCloud, a two-time recipient of the Knight News Challenge.
+DocumentCloud is a service that helps news organizations search, manage and present their source documents.

 Journalist and programmer.
 Building @propublica’s @electionland.
 Formerly @nytimes @latimes.
 Go Gators.